Chris Warner: Storylines

 In late 2000, the clinic staff heard that a mysterious purchaser had bought the hospital and intended to transition it to the public sector.
 At Christmas, Chris revealed himself as the new owner and hesitantly revealed his marriage with Alison was over after he had cheated.
 He became engaged to Samara Hindmarsh (Jodie Rimmer) but realised she was a fraud and was saved by Rachel McKenna (Angela Bloomfield).
 The two fell in love but Rachel's alcoholism proved problematic and Chris had a one-night stand with nurse, Toni Thompson (Laura Hill).
 Toni fell pregnant and Chris became a father to Harry (Joshua Thompson).
 Rachel was staunchly anti-motherhood and her alcoholism worsened.
 The relationship ended and Chris started to date Donna Heka (Stephanie Tauevihi).
-The arrival of Chris' illegitimate half brother Dom (Shane Cortese) caused trouble when Dom manipulated Donna's step daughter into pretending Chris had sexually abused her, ended the relationship between Chris and Donna.
+The arrival of Chris's illegitimate half-brother Dom (Shane Cortese) caused trouble when Dom manipulated Donna's step daughter into pretending Chris had sexually abused her, ended the relationship between Chris and Donna.
 Chris stepped into the CEO position when Dr Victor Kahu (Calvin Tuteao) resigned but was dismissed when the DHB discovered his knowledge of a euthanasia within the hospital.
-Chris and Toni reunited in Fiji and it was soon revealed Dom was not Chris' brother at all and he attempted to murder Chris only to die in the subsequent explosion.
+Chris and Toni reunited in Fiji and it was soon revealed Dom was not Chris's brother at all and he attempted to murder Chris only to die in the subsequent explosion.
 Chris went on to marry a pregnant Toni, who fell down the family house stairs and miscarried their child.
 While the couple briefly separated, Chris had an affair with the prostitute Greta Saunders (Meryl Maine), who tried to poison Toni before they reunited.
 Struggling in his personal life and returning to the CEO position, Chris started to suffer from anxiety.
-The pressure lead Chris to have an affair with Justine Jones (Laurie Foell) resulting in Toni fleeing Ferndale with Chris' brother Guy and taking Harry from him.
+The pressure lead Chris to have an affair with Justine Jones (Laurie Foell) resulting in Toni fleeing Ferndale with Chris's brother Guy and taking Harry from him.

 Six months later Chris was able to track down Toni and Harry, and the relationship briefly reunited before Toni succumbed to complications from norovirus.
 Chris was removed from the CEO position in 2008 to focus on leading an innovative surgical training unit.
 Chris dated both Brooke Freeman (Beth Allen) and Libby Jeffries (Fleur Saville) before finding love with Gabrielle Jacobs (Virginie Le Brun).
 His relationship with Gabrielle soon faced a hurdle with the return of Rachel who had orchestrated a return to Ferndale under the guise of helping new CEO Dr Callum Mackay but with the real aim of reuniting with Chris.